regisf/pythonregex/README.md

-pythonregex
+PythonRegex
 ===========

-A web site build with Tornado to replace Kodos3
+A web site build with Tornado to replace Kodos3.
+It use Python 3.3.